use-ink/ink-docs/docs/testnet/overview.md

 <img src="/img/roc-in-wallet.png" alt="Rococo testnet tokens in wallet" />

-### Alternative faucet

-You can try an alternative faucet here:
+Alternatively, you can try it this faucet here:

 import Faucet from "./Faucet";